 Nixon, GM, et.al., Falling asleep: the determinants of sleep latency, Archives of Childhood Disease, 2009, 94 (9): 686-689

-Okely, A.D., et al., Multi-site randomized controlled trial of a child-centered physical activity program, a parent-centered dietary-modification program, or both in overweight children: the HIKCUPS study.
+Okely, A.D., et al., Multi-site randomized controlled trial of a child-centred physical activity program, a parent-centred dietary-modification program, or both in overweight children: the HIKCUPS study.
 Journal of Pediatrics, 2010.
 157(3): p.
 388-94.

 Okely, T, et al., A Systematic review to inform the Australian sedentary behaviour guidelines for children and young people’, 2012, Report prepared for the Australian Government Department of Health, www.health.gov.au